abradshaw/getting-started-with-satellite-6-command-line/installation/README.md

 ```

-Of course this is not what we require, so lets add in all the ports we require including the ones for the additional capsules (DNS & DHCP)
+Of course this is not what we require, so lets add in all the ports we require including the ones for the additional capsules (DNS & DHCP).

 ```